 4. Show that you’re the perfect candidate

 - Personalize, personalize, personalize.
 Pay close attention to the job ad.
 Show how your skills and experience will help them with their challenges.

 - Refer to a few other professional accomplishments you cannot afford to omit.

 - Add numbers and metrics to your achievements to validate them.

 Do all this while not droning on for too long.
 So how long is too long?
-Check: How Long Should a Good Cover Letter Be in 2019
+Check: How Long Should a Good Cover Letter Be?

 5. Explain why you want in